tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 ```

 ### Checking the repository examples
 Within the `embedded-services` repository files, you will find a directory named `examples`.
-We can find files in the `examples/std/src/bin/` folder that speak to battery and power_policy impllementations, as well as other concerns.
+We can find files in the `examples/std/src/bin/` folder that speak to battery and power_policy implementations, as well as other concerns.
 You should familiarize yourself with these examples.

 In this exercise we will be borrowing from those designs in a curated fashion.
 If at any time there is question about the implementation presented in this exercise, please consult the examples in the repository, as they may contain updated information.